SparkleMalone/Terra_Introduction/README.md

 plot(global.tmin)
 plot(global.tmax)

+# Check the name of the layers:
 names(global.ppt)
+names(global.tmin)
+names(global.tmax)

+# re-name the layers:
 names(global.ppt) <- "ppt"
 names(global.tmin) <- "tmin"
 names(global.tmax) <- "tmax"

 ```
-Summary functions (min, max, mean, prod, sum, Median, cv, range, any, all) always return a SpatRaster object.
+Summary functions (min, max, mean, prod, sum, median, cv, range, any, all) always return a SpatRaster object.
 Perhaps this is not obvious when using functions like min, sum or mean.

 Use global if instead of a SpatRaster you want a single number summarizing the cell values of each layer.